qmk/qmk_firmware/docs/features/combo.md

 ### Generic hook to (dis)allow a combo activation

-By defining `COMBO_SHOULD_TRIGGER` and its companying function `bool combo_should_trigger(uint16_t combo_index, combo_t *combo, uint16_t keycode, keyrecord_t *record)` you can block or allow combos to activate on the conditions of your choice.
+By defining `COMBO_SHOULD_TRIGGER` and its companying function `bool combo_should_trigger(uint16_t combo_index, combo_t *combo, uint16_t keycode, keyrecord_t *record)`, you can block or allow combos to activate on conditions of your choice.
-For example, you could disallow some combos on the base layer and allow them on another.
-Or disable combos on the home row when a timer is running.
+For example, you could disallow some combos on the base layer and allow them on another, or disable combos on the home row when a timer is running.

 Examples:
 ```c